mancusolab/twas_sim/README.md

 LINEAR_MODEL=$7
 ```

-* Then, we call optional arguments to generate TWAS test statistics for each of the user-defined parameters.
+* Then, we call optional arguments to generate TWAS test statistics for each user-defined parameter sets.
   * In this example, we use the first reference panel to compute GWAS LD information and the second reference panel to compute eQTL and TWAS LD information.
-  * The first 4 lines of the `slurm.params` makes twas_sim to generate 4 TWAS test statistics using GWAS Sample size of 50K, 100K, 200K, and 500K, with all other parameters unchanged.
+  * The first 4 lines of the `slurm.params` generates 4 TWAS test statistics using GWAS sample size of 50K, 100K, 200K, and 500K, with all other parameters fixed.

 ```
 python sim.py \